DerekCresswell/GameDesign11/3 Top Down Arcade/Readme.md

 	* Changes animations.
 * Work with animations and particle effects.

 After all the lessons we will be making a top down arcade game.
 This may be anything from Space Invaders to Dungeon Crawlers.
 There will be a lot more creative freedom in this unit.
-This game will have a lot of moving parts and we can actually play this one rather than just watch.
+This game will have a lot of moving parts and we can actually play this one rather than just watch.\
+Unlike with the [Dice Game](../2%20Dice%20Game) there will not be a single template file to follow.
+This unit will give you all the means to go through and create your own game.\
+However there will be a few scripts that are for you to use that are complete but simple.
+You will need to expand them to make your game unique.

 ### Requirements